moosy/kosmos-cp1-toolchain/README.md

 The counter part of kosmos_recv.py.
 Sends a compatible .json file data to the CP1.
 After starting the script, press CAL on your CP1.

-The data is received and written to the file.
+This transfer is somewhat faster, because we control the transmission.
+If errors occur, try to increase the time_base - Parameter in the script.
-If you don't have a memory extension installed, you might have to press CAS and STP after the CP1 is ready, because the script still waits for the rest of the data.
+Mine works fine wirh 15, 33 is the original speed.

 kosmos_json_show.py filename.json